-The Major ProSeminar will help you create a community of learners, understand the culture of CSUMB, and complete an Academic Learning Plan.
-As you acquire and develop the knowledge, skills, and understanding needed to achieve learning outcomes, it will acquaint you with the theories, perspectives, and models relevant to Liberal Studies and the career doors opened by the major.
+The Major ProSeminar will help you create a community of learners, understand the culture of CSUMB, complete an Academic Learning Plan, and refine your college level written and oral communication skills.
+As you acquire and develop the knowledge, skills, and understanding needed to become lifelong learners, Major ProSeminar will acquaint you with the theories, perspectives, and models relevant to Liberal Studies and the career doors opened by the major.
 You will demonstrate completion of the Major ProSeminar learning experience by completing an academic portfolio.

-Your Senior Capstone will guide you in designing, producing, and presenting a project of your choice as a display of your cumulative learning.
+Your Senior Capstone will guide you in designing, producing, and presenting a research paper and project of your choice as a display of your cumulative learning.
 In the Capstone, you will also refine, if necessary, your ProSeminar portfolio.

-Field-based Service Learning will give you hands-on experience helping and learning from schools, young learners, and community institutions.
+Field-based service learning will give you hands-on experience helping and learning from schools, young learners, and community institutions.
 You will connect with diverse social groups in the Tri-County communities surrounding CSUMB.
-Both the learning opportunities and your followup reports will give you the chance to link your Service Learning experience to your unique career objective.
+Both the learning opportunities and your followup reports will give you the chance to link your service learning experience to your unique career objective.

 At CSUMB, when you major in Liberal Studies, the "liberal" does not apply to class size.
 Ours are small and highly interactive.
 Though your learning will be general in scope, your education will be highly individualized.
 Our vibrant, culturally diverse, and technologically advanced "21st CSU campus for the 21st century" will envelop you in a rich and rewarding undergraduate experience.

 The surrounding Monterey Bay region, with an economic base ranging from agriculture to tourism and incredible scenery including the peaceful Pacific, colorful coastal mountains, and varied valleys, is a real-world interdisciplinary classroom.